microsoft/AirSim/docs/linux_build.md

 ## Reset cmake

-Just a tid bit for those not familiar with cmake, if for any reason you need to re-run cmake to regenerate new make files (perhaps you want to move boost or eigen) then the following is the equivalent of `clean` for cmake:
+Just a tid bit for those not familiar with cmake, if for any reason you need to re-run cmake to regenerate new make files (perhaps you want to move eigen) then the following is the equivalent of `clean` for cmake:
 ````
 rm CMakeCache.txt
 rm -rf CMakeFiles